Omar11N/NOZ-Chatbot/README.md

 ## 1. Executive Summary

 "Frag die NOZ" is not a standard chatbot; it is a **Domain-Specific Retrieval-Augmented Generation (RAG) system**.
-Unlike generic models (ChatGPT), it must answer based only on the NOZ archive, respecting the temporality of news (news ages quickly) and the regional context (Osnabrück/Emsland).
+Unlike generic models (ChatGPT), it must answer based only on the NOZ archive, respecting the temporality of news (news ages quickly) and the regional context.

 This concept proposes a **Hybrid Search Architecture** with a custom **Time-Decay Ranking Algorithm** to ensure users receive factually accurate and up-to-date answers.